Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/integrated-demo-page.md

 ### Manually Defining the User ID

 By default, when you load the Webchat, you are assigned a random `user id` that is stored in local memory, ensuring that you have the same `user id` the next time you use the Webchat.
+The `user id` of your Agent you can find in the **Manage > Contact Profiles** menu.
-If you want to set `user id` manually, you can do so by adding '?user=<user id>' to the Webchat URL.
+When you want to test your Webchat as an end user you need to define the `user id` manually.
+To rewrite the user id in the **Demo Webchat URL**, use `?user=<old-user-id>&sessionId=<new-user-id>`.

 ## Demo Webchat Settings